TomerBeren/net-nut-sdr-task/net-nut-sdr-task.md

 With our 24/7 support team and premium infrastructure, you'll have reliable access to clean residential and datacenter IPs that won't get blocked.

+Need Google data?
+Our purpose-built SERP API delivers fully parsed search results—organic listings, ads, Maps, the works—while NetNut invisibly handles all IP rotation and CAPTCHA challenges for you.
+Just hit one endpoint and get clean JSON you can plug straight into your pipeline.

 To recommend the optimal setup for you:

 - What's your expected monthly data volume?